 Outside of Khorog and Murgab, wifi is a rare thing in the Pamirs.
 Your best bet is to have your own local sim card with data, but as a foreigner it is not easy to obtain them.
 On top of that, even with a local sim card the internet can be frustratingly slow.

 Hostels in Dushanbe can sometimes help out in getting your sim card.
 Megafon and T cell work best in the Pamirs.

 Accomodation on the Pamir highway

 There is no need to book your accomodation in advance.
 Most villages and towns have several homestays and guesthouses that cater to tourists.
 Homestays are the norm and are a great way to learn more about the local culture.

 The prices vary between $10 to $15 dollar a night per person including dinner and breakfast.
 Don’t expect any luxury on your Pamir highway tour.
 With the exception of Khorog, things are very basic.
 A typical Tajik home has a room with matresses and blankets on the floor while sometimes there are actual beds.

-I travelled off season and therefore it was relatively quiet and I always got a room for myself, but in high season when it gets more busy you might have to share the room with other travellers.
+I travelled off season and therefore it was relatively quiet.
+I always got a room for myself, but in high season when it gets more busy you might have to share the room with other travellers.